Lived Experience Advisory Group

 The Group works in collaboration with The Association’s existing project-specific advisory groups and through other joint-working, as appropriate.
 The LEAG supports The Association's team, as well as challenges them, on living experience involvement, inclusion, representation, and coproduction.

 The Group compromises of individuals with living experience of poor mental health and illness, including SMI, who are passionate about and have the capacity to effect change and have an impact on mental health policy and practice.
 The Group has a maximum of 10 people at any one time, plus two co-chairs who are willing to share their expertise and personal experiences, whilst being understanding and empathetic of others’ differing views and experiences.
 Individuals are open to other people’s ideas and new ways of thinking and are able to communicate effectively.
 Members are constructive and act as critical friends of The Association, whilst recognising they are representing the organisation and its values through their involvement in the LEAG.

 The Association is committed to supporting the LEAG as a collective and its members individually where necessary and as appropriate.

 The LEAG is closely connected, and work in collaboration, with coproduction and lived experience advisory groups operating within member organisations such as Turning Point, Rethink Mental Illness, Second Step, Making Space, Choice Support, and Together for Mental Wellbeing.

 Group members are collaborative, positive, solution-oriented, cooperative, and flexible, and ensure the privacy, trust, and confidentiality of members and work is maintained.

 The Association aims to be open, inclusive, and responsible with all members and ensures that the work of the LEAG informs the work of the organisation and experiences of members are included and represented effectively.

-We are currently recruiting for new members to join our Lived Experience Advisory Group.
-You can find further information and the application process below.
+We are not currently recruiting for new members to join our Lived Experience Advisory Group.
+You can find further information on vacancies and the application process here in the future.